The Hope Scholarship Act

 - Routinely failed to provide students with promised educational goods or services.

-Section XII – The Hope Scholarship Program – Requirements for and Rights of Education Service Providers
+Section XIII – The Hope Scholarship Program – Requirements for and Rights of Education Service Providers

 - Submit notice to the board that they wish to participate in the Hope Scholarship Program;